Nitaivs/Aclaro/PROJEKT_DOKUMENTATION_GER.md

 #### Initial Data Sources

-The initial data for the ProSeed application is provided in various ways:
+The initial data for the Aclaro application is provided in various ways:

 **1. Programmatic Initialization (Development Mode)**